louislva/deepmind-perceiver/README.md

-# DeepMind Perceiver
+# DeepMind Perceiver (in PyTorch)

-_DISCLAIMER: This is not official and I'm not affiliated with DeepMind._
+_Disclaimer: This is not official and I'm not affiliated with DeepMind._

-My implementation of DeepMind's Perceiver.
+My implementation of the _Perceiver: General Perception with Iterative Attention_.
 You can read more about the model [on DeepMind's website](https://deepmind.com/research/publications/Perceiver-General-Perception-with-Iterative-Attention).

-I trained an MNIST model which you can find in `models/mnist.pkl`.
-It get's 93.45% which is... so-so.
-In the bottom of this document are some to-do's that might help make it better.
+I trained an MNIST model which you can find in `models/mnist.pkl` or by using `perceiver.load_mnist_model()`.
+It gets 96.02% on the test-data.

 ## Getting started